 Secondly, team password managers give you the ability to control access to work-related accounts based on roles within your company.
 This will make sure that your employees will still have access to passwords that are pertinent to their role and position instead of having access to all passwords not required for their job function.

 Most importantly, team password managers provide you with a centralized admin console with the ability to monitor password health and strength on an employee-by-employee basis without infringing on their privacy.
 It also allows you to establish and enforce policies on access and password security policies among individuals and teams.
 For instance, you can restrict password sharing among teams and individuals, making it harder for someone to sell their credentials to a third party.

 Employees are an important part of your business, but they’re also a very real liability in terms of cyber security.
 Whether you’re worried about employees who just don’t take cyber security seriously or are wondering if they’re willing to sell you out for a decidedly small amount of money, ongoing education and investing in monitoring your company’s access and password management are the best ways to make sure you get to enjoy all of the benefits of the digital age with as few of the downsides as possible.

 If you’re ready to solve your security problem, Dashlane Business is ready to help.
-Dashlane Business is trusted by 6,000+ companies to create, enforce, and track effective access management, and features the only patented security architecture in the industry.
+Our password manager for business is trusted by 6,000+ companies to create, enforce, and track effective access management, and features the only patented security architecture in the industry.
 Dashlane Business begins at $2/user per month and scales by volume, with custom setup options available for enterprising licensing.
 The company’s consumer product is used by 6 million people worldwide.
 Try it free for 30 days!
 To learn more, visit dashlane.com/business.